 Regeneration vs. osteoarthritis

 Contrary to popular belief, cartilage in human joints can repair itself through a process similar to that used by creatures such as salamanders and zebrafish to regenerate limbs, researchers at Duke Health found.
 This process could be harnessed as a treatment for osteoarthritis.
-Publishing in the journal Science Advances, the researchers identified a mechanism for cartilage repair that appears to…
+Publishing in the journal Science Advances, the researchers identified a new mechanism for cartilage repair.

 Stem cells for bone have long been thought to be present within bone marrow and the outer surface of bone, serving as reserve cells that constantly generate new bone or participate in bone repair.
 Recent studies have described the existence of a network of vascular channels that helped distribute blood cells out of the bone marrow, but no research has proved the existence of cells within these channels that have the ability to form new bones.